Tax practitioner obligations

 CPD hours for tax practitioners

-Tax practitioner members must ensure that they fully understand the CPD obligations that need to be complied with by 31 December every year and that they are on track to attain this.
+Tax practitioners must ensure that they fully understand the CPD obligations that need to be complied with by 31 December every year and that they are on track to attain this.
 Please note that no extensions to comply will be granted.
 If you find that your CPD hours are lacking, please institute interventions immediately to ensure that you are compliant by 31 December every year.

 Tax practitioners must meet the minimum of 18 verifiable CPD hours annually, consisting of the following:

-• 10 tax hours;
+- 10 tax hours;

-• 2 ethics hours; and
+- 2 ethics hours; and

 Note that, if you only registered as a tax practitioner during the course of the current year, your CPD requirement will be apportioned based on the number of months during the year for which you were registered.
-If you are applying the apportionment, please also submit the SARS letter that you should have received as proof of your registration as a tax practitioner as evidence of the date of your registration.
+If you are applying for the apportionment, please also submit the SARS letter that you should have received as proof of your registration as a tax practitioner as evidence of the date of your registration.

 As imposed by SARS, SAICA is required to verify at least 20% of its tax practitioner members’ CPD records annually.
 Tax practitioners must retain their CPD records for a period of 5 years.

 Note that if you are selected for monitoring, you will be required to log in to the SAICA Member Portal and upload the records of CPD as well as related evidence.
-The requirement to comply with CPD applies from the date of registration as a tax practitioner.

 A list of CPD activities may be captured in a PDF, Word, PowerPoint or Excel spreadsheet format.

 Evidence of verifiable CPD as reflected on your CPD activity list could include certificates of courses attended, attendance registers verified by third parties, letters or emails from third parties confirming the CPD learning activity and your participation in such activity.
-Where the CPD training was provided by SAICA or through the SAICA Learner Management System, SAICA will verify hours internally.
-If you choose to use the Learner Management System option, please ensure that the CPD quizzes are completed to claim verifiable hours.

 Tax Compliance Status